heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-05-modify-file-content-with-installscript.md

 ---
 layout: post
 title: Modify file content with InstallScript using deferred custom action
-description: The resolution on how I dynamically modify the file content by using deferred custom action with InstallScript to do a find-and-replace of a string during installation time in InstallShield Basic MSI.
+description: This is how I dynamically modify the file content by using deferred custom action with InstallScript to do a find-and-replace of a string during installation time in InstallShield Basic MSI.
 keywords: problem resolution, installshield 2016, basic msi project, deferred custom action, customactiondata, find-and-replace installscript
 tags: [InstallShield, InstallScript, Windows Installer]
 comments: true
 ---

-### Problem statement
+### Here's the problem I'm facing

 I have a metadata file that contains the installation path of my application (executable), and this metadata file is installed by my application installer (setup) in different location than my application files.
 The purpose of this metadata file is that it would be used by other application to display my application info and also to know the install location of my application.